-Westleaf Inc. (TSX-V:WL)(OTCQB:WSLFF) announced last week it is joining forces with the company behind the popular premium cannabis brand Qwest in a merger deal, minting one of Western Canada’s largest cannabis firms.
+Westleaf Inc. (TSX-V:WL)(OTCQB:WSLFF) said this month it’s joining forces with the company behind the popular premium cannabis brand Qwest in a merger deal, minting one of Western Canada’s largest weed firms.

 “Strategically, we are taking and merging together the number one super premium luxury brand within cannabis and marrying it with the high quality infrastructure assets that we’ve built at Westleaf to be able to accelerate the development of the Qwest brand and effectively address the existing demand that exists for the Qwest product,” said Westleaf CEO Scott Hurd in a phone interview.